Glasgow Royal Concert Hall

 Glasgow Royal Concert Hall is a concert and arts venue located in Glasgow, Scotland.
 It is owned by Glasgow City Council and operated by Glasgow Life, an agency of Glasgow City Council, which also runs Glasgow's City Halls and Old Fruitmarket venue.
-The building forms a major part of a megastructure which incorporates the Buchanan Galleries shopping mall.
+The structure forms a major part of a building complex which incorporates the Buchanan Galleries shopping mall.